mylesj/deep-entries/README.md

 ### observations

+-   instances of `Set` will be converted to arrays
 -   `delimitEntry` is an alias and is equivalent to `delimitEntryBy('.')`
 -   `rotateEntry` is an alias and is equivalent to `rotateEntryBy(1)`